 Bidding for each tract starts at the advertised minimum.
-For successful bidders, payment is due immediately following the auction and annually thereafter prior to December 31 throughout the lease term.
+Lease payments are due immediately following the auction and annually thereafter prior to December 31st throughout the lease term.
 Leases have a maximum lease term of five years.

 Lessees must be 18 years of age or older.
 No preference is given to former or current lessees.

 Please see the “Lease Terms” dropdown box below for specific lease questions.

 1. LEASE TERM.
 The Lease term (“Lease Term”) begins on this 1st day of January

 2. ASSIGNMENTS AND THIRD PARTY USE.
 This Lease or any part thereof shall not be assigned, nor shall LESSEE allow the land or any part thereof to be used in any manner by anyone other than LESSEE without the written consent of COMMISSIONER.
 A grazing permit issued by a grazing association to a member‑permittee does not violate this clause.

 3. PROHIBITED USES.
 The land shall only be used for the purposes set forth above.
 LESSEE may not cultivate additional acreage or change the location of fields.
 Other prohibited uses include, but are not limited to, equipment storage; hay storage; trash dumping; rock dumping; feedlots; feeding; draining water on or off the land; mining scoria, gravel, clay, or any other minerals; cutting wood; or allowing others to do the same unless authorized in writing by LESSOR.